 Miranda holds a LLM degree in International and Comparative Private Law from the University of Leiden (cum laude) and a LLM degree in Global Environment and Climate Change Law from the University of Edinburgh (with distinction).
-She was awarded the TB Smith Prize 2014 for the most distinguished scholar at the University of Edinburgh, School of Law, and the Piet Gilhuis Dissertation Prize 2015 for the best environmental law dissertation in the Netherlands.
+She was awarded the TB Smith Prize 2014 for the most distinguished scholar at the University of Edinburgh, School of Law, and the Piet Gilhuis Dissertation Prize 2015 for the best environmental law dissertation in the Netherlands, on the topic of litigation rights for environmental NGOs.